ArelySkywalker/ArelySkywalker.github.io_ARCHIVE/index.md

 title: Arely Miramontes Rodríguez
 ---

-# Hi, I'm Arely.
-Nice to meet you!
+# Hi, I'm Arely

 I am a Web Developer for Powderkeg, based in Madison Wisconsin.
 I graduated with a Bachelor's in Computational Mathematics with Computer Science at the University of New Mexico.
 Tech and Sofware has always been my passion.
-I thrive to build immersive and beautiful websites through carefully crafted code.
+I built this site to post coding challenges that I have solutions to - these are very useful to help you prepare for developer interviews, whether you want to be a Web Developer or Software Engineer.
+Reach out to me if you have any questions or a fun challenge for me.
+Enjoy!